 Excluding Pages And Posts From Appearing In An XML Sitemap

 You can also use post and page IDs to exclude pages or posts from your site’s XML sitemap …

 (Prevent pages or posts from displaying in the XML sitemap|sidebar)

 Plugins – Page IDs

 If you need to regularly access your page or post IDs, then here are a few FREE plugins that you may find useful:

 This free plugin displays IDs for posts, pages, categories, links, media, users, link categories, comments, custom taxonomies, custom post types and tags.
 It also adds a sortable column header to your Posts and Pages tables …

 To access the plugin settings go to Settings > Reveal IDs …

 (Settings – Reveal IDs)

-Learn more about the plugin here: Reveal IDs
+Download this plugin here: Reveal IDs